 The percentage of the children that had surgery was generally higher in Wales and the three English regions and lower in Finland.
-A possible explanation may be that the Finnish EUROCAT registry includes more children with less severe anomalies than the English EUROCAT registries.
-Another possibility is that we may not have had the complete list of surgery codes for Finland as the surgical procedures were identified using three-digit codes rather than more specific codes.
-The higher percentage of children having surgery in the English registries may partly be explained by the fact that they only included the more severe cases in these registries.
-It is well-known that there are differences in the prevalence of congenital anomalies requiring surgery across Europe with higher rates of gastroschisis and neural tube defects in England and Wales .
-There may also have been regional differences in minor surgical procedures performed on outpatients or outside hospitals as these were not included in this study.
-However, some children with major congenital anomalies may also undergo minor surgery in hospitals as in-patients as associated cardiac and pulmonary problems increases their risk of the anesthesia.
+A possible explanation may be that the Finnish EUROCAT registry includes more children with less severe anomalies than the English EUROCAT registries.15 Another possibility is that we may not have had the complete list of surgery codes for Finland as the surgical procedures were identified using three-digit codes rather than more specific codes.15 It is well-known that there are differences in the prevalence of congenital anomalies requiring surgery across Europe with higher rates of gastroschisis and neural tube defects in England and Wales.^{16,17} There may also have been regional differences in minor surgical procedures performed on outpatients or outside hospitals as these were not included in this study.
+However, some children with major congenital anomalies may also undergo minor surgery in hospitals as inpatients as associated cardiac and pulmonary problems increases their risk of the anaesthesia.

 Our study showed that a relatively higher proportion of children born during 2010-14 had their first surgery within the first week after birth compared to children born in 1995-2005.
-An explanation may be that major advances in the management of anaesthesia and post-operative care in the neonatal period have led to lower risks for early surgery.
-It may also be explained by the increased prenatal detection rate of congenital anomalies as these births may have taken place at a tertiary centre for surgery and the surgical team being aware of the date of the birth.
+An explanation may be that major advances in the management of anaesthesia and post-operative care in the neonatal period have led to lower risks for early surgery.4 It may also be explained by the increased prenatal detection rate of congenital anomalies as these births may have taken place at a tertiary centre for surgery and the surgical team being aware of the date of the birth.